Home » Herbs » What is Elderflower, its benefits & uses in food and medicine

 Improving skin appearance

 Elderflowers are mildly astringent and help minimize pores and dry up oily skin.
-Their ability to tighten the skin and make the skin look more fresh and smooth rejuvenate its appearance.
+Their ability to tighten the skin and make it look fresher and smoother rejuvenates its appearance.

 Are elderflowers safe?